mindspore-ai/docs/docs/mindinsight/docs/source_en/accuracy_problem_preliminary_location.md

 For example:

 Take the ResNet50 model (CIFAR10 dataset) in ModelZoo as an example.
 The training script and inference script reuse the same data processing function.
 The do_train parameter is used to distinguish the training mode from the inference mode.
 Check the code.
-It is found that do_train affects only the two random data processing operators.
+It is found that do_train affects only the two random data processing APIs.
 It is used in training mode and is not used in inference mode.
 Other processing logic is the same.
 Therefore, the conclusion is "No problem."

 ```python
     if do_train: